A day of mindfulness, imparted wisdom, relaxation and good food with Radhanath Swami and other speakers.

-“By cultivating a rich inner life of self-awareness and a genuine practice of service, we can become instruments of compassion and agents of sustainable change in the world”
+“By cultivating a rich inner life of self-awareness and a genuine practice of service, we can become instruments of compassion and agents of sustainable change in the world.”

-One of the key take-home messages from Dr Kang’s speech was that self-control requires intelligence and intelligence requires knowledge.
+One of the key take-home messages from Dr Kang’s speech was that self-control requires intelligence, and intelligence requires knowledge.
 Therefore in order to better our minds and abilities and not simply succumb to the thoughtless automation of our brains, we need to be forever expanding our knowledge and wisdom.
 We must fully understand why we make certain choices and not just contemplate what choices we should be making.

 Radhanath Swami was the highlight of the day.
 Robed in a glowing orange, he glided silently into the venue, simply took a seat on stage and immediately began chanting with eyes shut, feet up and hands together in prayer.
 He didn’t seem to have any pre-prepared speech, instead choosing to let a lifetime of acquired wisdom flow from the heart.
-My favourite comments included those about seeing ‘pebble and gold equally’ – valuing nature’s resources and letting go of greed, stories he told of his travels across the globe and the kindness shown by both animals and humans alike.
+My favourite comments included those about seeing ‘pebble and gold equally’: valuing nature’s resources and letting go of greed.
+Alongside stories he told of his travels across the globe and the kindness shown by both animals and humans alike.
 His key message was about finding happiness in giving to others and finding true love in god.

-Is dirt dirty?
 Swami spoke of everything in life simply being a matter of perspective, whereas we may find dirt dirty, in some cultures this is sacred and people smother themselves in soil.
 He spoke of love in god being like a current running through you, that brings light to even the darkest of situations.
 People are like iron rods – you put one in fire and it becomes hot, place it in ice and it will be freezing cold.
 Only god is pure.
 I myself do not practice a religion and would label myself agnostic, however I found Swami’s core messages applicable to us all, no matter what label you place on yourself.
 He described meditation as a form of cleansing for the mind, likening the process to regularly cleaning a dusty mirror in order for it to show a clear reflection.

 One of the most poignant questions directed to Swami was that of a deep seated hatred towards another after a betrayal, and how this might be forgiven.
-The response was understanding yet firm: it is human to feel this way and may feel as though it requires a higher power beyond oneself to change the way you feel.
+The response was understanding yet firm: it is human to feel this way and we may feel as though it requires a higher power beyond oneself to change the way you feel.
 However it only hurts one more to hate another, peace and forgiveness will only be found in changing vengeance to forgiveness and hate to pity, you cannot illuminate the dark with more dark.

 The session ended with 20 minutes of mantra music, lead by Jahanvi a professional mantra singer.
 This is her way of relaxing at the end of a stressful week, closing her eyes, listening and singing along to simple tunes.
 She also holds monthly sessions all around London for anyone to have a go and join in.